-In Class:
+In Class: Presentation

-Presentation:

 Students will do approximately a 15 minute presentation (depend on final number of people in class) on an evangelistic plan for reaching new individuals in their community.
+Students should prepare a powerpoint or an outline to share with the class.
 The presentation should be grounded in class resources.
 The following are important:

 - 1. Be creative

 - 2. Who are you trying to reach and why?

 - 3. How will you reach them?

+- 4. How will you maintain efforts at reaching them?

+- 5. How will you evaluate?